HomeMarketingThe Impact of User-Generated Content (Reviews, Photos) in Directory Rankings

 Temporal PatternsGradual, organic growth in reviews across all platformsSudden spikes on one platform while others remain static

-To make better for cross-platform consistency, implement these strategies:
+To improve cross-platform consistency, try these steps:

 1. Create a unified review generation process that alternates between platforms